Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 AudioEye’s Role in Promoting Inclusive Design

-At AudioEye, we’re committed to creating inclusive and accessible web designs that are usable by all.
-We do this by first helping you understand your current accessibility levels with our Website Accessibility Scanner.
-The results from the scan show where common accessibility issues exist and where improvements can be made.
-Our Automated Fixes automatically fix common issues while our team of experts apply Managed Custom Fixes for more complex issues.
+At AudioEye, we’ll help you create inclusive and accessible web designs that are usable by all.
+We do this by first helping you understand your current accessibility levels with our Website Accessibility Scanner which identifies common accessibility issues.
+Our Automated Fixes then automatically fix common issues while our team of experts — which include individuals with disabilities — apply Managed Custom Fixes for more complex issues.

-We even help you maintain a mindset of accessibility and inclusivity by providing Accessibility Training.
+We even help you maintain a mindset of accessibility and inclusivity with our Accessibility Training.
 This also helps you stay up-to-date on the latest accessibility design practices, enabling you to continue to build accessible design as technology evolves and user needs change.

 Ready to test your website for accessibility?